modeveloper101/Timer/README.md

 # Timer
-Build a timer with JavaScript
+Build a Timer with JavaScript